 - Flow - the amount of water and the strength at which it flows will impact the types of plants and animals that can live in a river.

 - Light - light has an impact because it provides energy to plants through photosynthesis.
-The amount out light due to seasons or other factors will impact the river's ecosystem.
+The amount of light due to seasons or other factors will impact the river's ecosystem.

 - Temperature - The climate of the land the river is flowing through will have an impact on the local plant and animal life.